A psychologist tested a recruit to find out if he was suitable for service in the Army.

 The Stillness which is after Kriya - the one who always has that -- "Vishnu" = "v[a]= Sound from the bosom; "i" - Stillness upon taking vayo to the head with Shakti, from the center to the end-Brahmarandhra, and again + "u" - coming to the Yoni - meaning the state which is after the performance of kriya, that Stillness.
 "Mahamaya" = the movement of breath on the left and right side is called "maya," and it is like that in all jivas - therefore: "mahamaya". [yoganiketan.net, sv.
 "Krishna-Yajurvedia Dhyanabindu Upanishad"]

-If you sometimes sigh, "People don't understand me," there may be gurus and yogis that are far less understandable . . .
-It is widely acknowledged that Lahiri's output is not easy to find out of, not even among followers in his line of yoga.
-At least some of his commentaries were written by himself, and few disciples recorded - and published more.
-Some of the commentaries could seem more accurate than others.
-And Lahiri often spoke like a drunk as a result of his spiritual attainments, they inform at Yoga Niketan. [sv.
+And if you sometimes sigh, "People don't understand me," there may be gurus and yogis that are far less understandable . . .
+Lahiri often spoke like a drunk as a result of his spiritual attainments, they inform at Yoga Niketan. [sv.
 "Important information about These Commentaries" there.

 What Has Been Done on These Pages

 Worked-on Lahiri translations from Sanskrit Classics in San Diego have been singled out and arrayed on these pages.
-Gist is presented and modified with a focus on Self-lore, aiming at better understanding if it may be had in such a way.
+Gist is presented and modified with a focus on Self-lore, aiming at better understanding.
 Abstracts or renderings are used for clarity and to avoid infringing on copyrights of others.
 Abstracts and renderings may work as well as verbatim quotations, or better.
 It would depend on the originals.
-If they are all "secrets and lies", abstracts may not help a bit.
-Thus, it may be good to know which passages to single out too . . .

-As a result you may understand yoga lore better; that part will be up to you at any rate.
+As a result of these renderings and abstracts you may understand yoga lore better; that part will be up to you at any rate.

-Detailed references to sources are given, so can go to the sources and see how they are in one or more translations if you do not master the original language.
+Detailed references to sources are given, so can go to the sources and see how they are in one or more translations if you do not master the original language, Bengali.

 Beliefs lead many astray

-It is not that belief is necessarily bad, but we can often do better without many of them.
-Believe me: beliefs lead so many astray into lots of bad things.
-Or don't believe this, but take a sweeping look at the state of faiths on the planet: So many divergent faiths spell many wrong faiths, or many faulty beliefs, if you like it put that way.
+It is not that belief is necessarily bad, but we can do better without many of them, for beliefs lead so many astray: But don't believe this; take a sweeping look at the state of faiths on the planet: So many divergent faiths spell many wrong faiths, or many faulty beliefs, if you like it put that way.

 At any rate, many seemingly fine words are not always good for folks, says Tao Te Ching, ch 70, 81 etc.